-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness. students' academic and social-emotional needs.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
+Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
+Scope: Schoolwide and productivity.
+Best practices will also be shared with colleagues to support a school-wide effort.
+Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We will train on our EL Tool Kit which includes effect strategies such as SDAIE.
 We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
-Scope: Schoolwide We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
+We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
 However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
+CAASPP scores.
+We will also consider input from the parents, students, and teachers.
 2.3 Action: Technology Access & Support Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
 We know that access to effective technology platforms and support programs is critical to student access to curriculum and instruction.
-Teachers and parents provided feedback indicating that they support the value of implementing a standards-based curriculum.
-Scope: We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
+We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 Chromebook computers are provided for students that lack sufficient technology access from the home.
 This action starts at student orientation and is ongoing throughout the school year.
 We expect that these actions will have a positive impact on our students.
-There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We will monitor and sustain 100% of our students' access to technology for their educational program.
 We will also consider input from the parents, students and teachers.